UP | HOME

 • Binary return blocks can be split into header and payload

-• Strings can be split on
+• Strings can be split on commas, semicolons, whitespace, vertical whitespace, regular expressions, fixed strings, or character sets

-• compress sequences of one or more white-space characters into single spaces
+• Compress sequences of one or more white-space characters into single spaces

 • Convert results into numeric Ruby types

-• float or array of floats
+• Float or array of floats

-• integer or array of integers
+• Integer or array of integers

-• boolean or array of booleans (actually tri-state: true, false, or nil)
+• Boolean or array of booleans (actually tri-state: true, false, or nil)

 • Global Configuration File